-This provides an extra measure of protection for everyone involved, and a police report will provide an official record of the accident.
+This provides an extra measure of protection for everyone involved, and a police report will act as an official record of the accident.
 If the accident happens on an interstate highway, call county or state law enforcement.

-If it’s a minor accident without injury or much damage, the officer will file an incident report, which functions as an information exchange.
+If the accident is minor, without injury or much damage, the officer will typically just file an incident report, which functions as an information exchange.
 If the accident is more serious, the officer will create an accident report to assist the insurance process and establish legal liabilities.

-Be aware that if it’s a minor accident, police officers may not come to the scene.
+Be aware that if it is a minor accident, police officers may not always come to the scene.
 “We don’t dispatch a police car to every fender bender,” says James Kenneally, a Boston police officer.
 “We can’t afford to, given our limited resources.”

-Insurance experts say it’s a good idea to call your insurance carrier regardless of the accident’s severity.
+Most insurance experts suggest calling your insurance carrier regardless of the accident’s severity.
 If any payments have to be made to anyone involved in the accident, the process will go more smoothly the sooner the insurance company knows.

 However, Gutter says there are cases in which it may not be a good idea to involve your insurer.
 In some cases, state law forbids insurance companies from raising rates unless the insured was at fault, he points out.
 “But if you aren’t protected from rate hikes, I can see why someone would think twice (about calling his/her insurance company) if it’s just a fender bender.”

-If the insurance company does need to be called, don’t procrastinate.
+If the insurance company does need to be notified, call them as soon as possible.
 “Sometimes our customers will be in an accident, and the other guy will call first.
 That raises eyebrows,” says Hanlon.
 “Within a day, you should let your insurance company know.”